Selling your artwork can be a challenge, but it can also be exciting.

-First of all, promoting your artwork locally can help you to build a following in your own community.
+First, promoting your artwork locally can help you build a following in your community.
 And if you’re successful in building a local following, that can help you when it comes to selling art online.

 Secondly, promoting your artwork locally can help you get your work into local galleries and exhibitions.
-This can raise your profile and increase your chances of getting your work seen by a wider audience.
+This can raise your profile and increase your chances of seeing your work by a wider audience.

 How To Promote Artwork Locally